Kondotty Nercha

 Kondotty Nercha is a festival conducted every year in memory of saint Muhammad Shah at the Dargah in Kondotty, Malappuram District, Kerala, India.

 Muhammad Shah

-Kondotty Nercha is conducted every year in memory of shia saint from Mumbai named Mohammed shah.
-His tomb constructed in the 18th century in Mughal style is located in Kondotty and it is known as the Kondotty Qubba.
+Kondotty Nercha is conducted every year in memory of the Sufi saint Mohammed Shah, revered as the Kondotty Thangal.
+His tomb, built in the 18th century in the Mughal style with a white dome, is located in Kondotty and is known as the Kondotty Qubba.

 Spring Festival

 Kondotty Nercha is essentially a spring festival conducted in March or April every year.
 Once the harvest is over, the paddy fields of Kondotty are sufficiently empty and level enough to conduct a large scale local festival.
 A cannon is sounded to herald the beginning of the festival.

 History

-The Muslims of this area were formerly under the leadership of Makhdooms of Ponnani and Alid Sayyids of Mamburam.the Mohammed Shah, The Shia saint from Maharashtra came to Kondotty in 1717.
-They became known as Kondotty Thangal family.
-A biography of the Thangal family is written by Areekkod Kunhava.
-The Shah died in 1766.
-Kondotty Nercha is conducted every year at his tomb in Kondotty.
+The Muslims of this area were formerly under the leadership of the Makhdooms of Ponnani and the Alid Sayyids of Mamburam.
+Mohammed Shah came to Kondotty in 1717, and his descendants became known as the Kondotty Thangal family.
+A biography of the Thangal family was written by Areekkod Kunhava.
+Mohammed Shah died in 1766 or 1767, and Kondotty Nercha is conducted every year at his tomb in Kondotty.